bnusunny/serverless-web-mcp-server/README.md

 - Frontend applications using S3 and CloudFront
 - Fullstack applications combining both backend and frontend components

+## New Feature: Automatic Dependency Installation

+The server now automatically handles dependencies for backend deployments:

+- **Node.js**: Copies package.json from project root if needed and runs `npm install --production`
+- **Python**: Copies requirements.txt and runs `pip install -r requirements.txt -t .`
+- **Ruby**: Copies Gemfile and runs `bundle install`

+This means you no longer need to include dependencies in your build artifacts - just provide your compiled code and the deployment process will handle the rest.

 ## MCP Implementation

 This server implements the Model Context Protocol with the following features: